Thea Brown (athlete): 2025

 She jumped a personal best 6.36 metres during the heptathlon at the International Meeting of Arona, part of the World Athletics Combined Events Tour, in June 2025.

 She was named in the British team for the long jump at the 2025 European Athletics U20 Championships in Tampere, after a season hampered by hamstring and ankle issues.
 After qualifying for the final with one jump, a personal best 6.42 metres, Brown increased her personal best again in the final and won the silver medal with 6.44 metres.
 In October 2025, she was named on the British Athletics Olympic Futures Programme for 2025/26.
 She was again nominated for British under-20 female athlete of the year by Athletics Weekly in November 2025.

+2026

+In February 2026, Brown won the England Athletics U20 title over 60 metres hurdles, running 8.22 seconds in Sheffield.
+The following week, Brown placed third in the final of the 60 metres hurdles at the 2026 British Indoor Athletics Championships in Birmingham, again running 8.22 seconds, and finishing behind Abigail Pawlett and Emma Nwofor.
+The next day, Brown returned to the championships an jumped 1.81 metres to place second in the high jump competition.
+On 1 March in Glasgow, Brown won the pentathlon at the British Indoor Combined Events Championship with a winning score of 4320 points.
+In May 2026, Brown won the British Universities and Colleges Sport (BUCS) Outdoor Championships title over 100 metres hurdles.
+On 4 July, Brown won the heptathlon at the England Athletics U20 Championships with all events completed within 24 hours.
+She set a personal best of 5826 points in heptathlon competing as part of the Great Britain team at the 2026 World Athletics U20 Championships in Eugene, United States, to move to fifth on the UK all-time list, and set personal bests in individual events such as the javelin, shot put, and 100 metres hurdles.